snightshade/snightshade/README.md

 I like to code things.

+## An update
+**As of September 4th, 2023, I am currently unhoused.** Please be patient regarding issues and support requests, and if you feel like helping me out a little bit, [you can do so here](https://paypal.me/ry00001) (or on Sponsors, but I won't get paid for that until 60 days have passed).

 ## Who am I?
 I'm a hobbyist programmer and musician who spends too much time on the Internet.